a15n/angelinsights/README.md

 =========
 [Angel Insights](http://angelinsights.herokuapp.com/) sheds light on the hiring needs of the different companies on Angel List.
 Want to make yourself more marketable?
 Find out what skills are currently in demand.

-This app was built using MongoDB, Express, Angular, Node, and High Charts.
+This app was built using Javascript, MongoDB, Express, Angular, Node, and High Charts.

 Primary Features
 ---------